Technology and effective and efficient teaching

 Ruben Puentedura’s popular SAMR model of technology use encourages us to think about technology use in terms of whether it substitutes, augments, modifies or redefines traditional teaching and learning activities.
 Whilst it is sometimes presented as a hierarchy, with ‘redefinition’ as the pinnacle of technology use, it is more helpful to see these as all potentially having a place – in many cases, it’s less about technology “redefining” what is possible in the classroom, and more about it “augmenting” existing, effective classroom practices, improving functionality and efficiency.
 Seeing transformation as the pinnacle of technology use is, then, perhaps looking at things the wrong way round.
 But whatever our goal, whether the desired outcomes are improved academic attainment, development of some sort of ‘soft skill’, or reduction in teacher workload, we need to be clear about these, in order to being able to evaluate impact.

-Once you’re ready, click the ‘Mark as complete’ button below and then select ‘Next’ to explore how the impact of education technologies might be evaluated.
+Once you’re ready, click the ‘Mark as complete’ button below and then select ‘Evaluating technology’ to continue your learning.

 © Chartered College of Teaching